 In addition to this, you should see what level of accessibility the venue has – including lifts, ramps and hearing induction loops – as well as the heating, air-conditioning and lighting systems, and the room layouts and sizes available.

 You’ll need to make sure that there is enough room for everyone to be comfortable, without paying for space that you won’t be using.
 A flexible venue will be able to offer you rooms of different capacities that will help you to make the right decision.
 You should also find out what arrangements are possible and decide whether you’ll want a theatre-style setup or one more like a classroom.

 Consider your location when choosing a conference venue

 It can be nice to get away for a day or two but if you’re targeting people from a specific location for your conference, you will need to make sure that your conference is central to that location.
 On top of this, you ought to make sure that it is easy to get to, with easy links from local rail and road routes.
-Test the journey from a city centre and visit the venue, which also give you the chance to find out more about the venue.
+Test the journey from the city centre and visit the venue, which also gives you the chance to find out more about the venue.
 You should also make sure that there is plenty of parking at your venue.
 At our Nottingham venue, we have ample parking to make sure that it is convenient for our guests.

 Look into their accommodation

 Many conferences will run over more than one day and most are all-day events.
 This will mean that some of your delegates will need somewhere to stay overnight, to avoid a long trip home at the end of the day.
 Comfortable rooms with great facilities are a must to make sure your delegates have somewhere nice to rest their heads after a long, busy day at the conference.